FatemehFN/consistent_groups_of_sms/README.md

 ## Features

-This repository has a set of modules that are useful for:
+This repository has a set of modules that can be used to:
-* Generating the Boolean disjunctive prime form from the network of the original species pool and the threshold functions.
+* Generate the Boolean disjunctive prime form from the network of the original species pool and the threshold functions.
 This is currently hard coded for the threshold functions of Campbell et al. model (with the weight of 4 for positive regulators and -1 for negative regulators).
-* Generating the simplified Boolean model from the network of the original species pool and the threshold functions.
+* Generate the simplified Boolean model from the network of the original species pool and the threshold functions.
 This is currently hard coded for the threshold functions of Campbell et al. model (with the weight of 4 for positive regulators and -1 for negative regulators).
 * Build and save the expanded network for the Boolean models.
 * Find the stable generalized positive feedback loops (stable motifs) of Boolean models.
 * Construct and save the cycle graph in which nodes are the consistent conditional cycles of the expanded network and edges represent partial condition satisfaction between the nodes.
 For example, an edge from cycle C<sub>1</sub> to cycle C<sub>2</sub> means that a virtual node in C<sub>1</sub> satisfies a condition in C<sub>2</sub>.